NCAR/NEON-visualization/docs/pages/resources/index.md

 -  [Quickstart guide](https://escomp.github.io/CESM/release-cesm2/quickstart.html#create-a-case) to running various model configurations

 **Questions about running simulations?** On DiscussCESM Forums please post:
-- Questions about the CESM-Lab containter on the [Containers & Cloud Platforms Forum](https://bb.cgd.ucar.edu/cesm/forums/containers-cloud-platforms.162/).
+- Questions about the CESM-Lab container on the [Containers & Cloud Platforms Forum](https://bb.cgd.ucar.edu/cesm/forums/containers-cloud-platforms.162/).
 - Science related questions on the [CTSM Forum](https://bb.cgd.ucar.edu/cesm/forums/ctsm-clm-mosart-rtm.134/).

 *Note the Forums will require you to register and log in so that you can be notified of responses to your inquiries.*